Get,

 • Kacchi kairi (raw mango) is a rich source of vitamin C, providing 60% of the daily recommended intake. source: fdc.nal.usda.gov

-Properties of Raw Mango:
+Properties of Raw Mango

-Research has found that the consumption of raw mangoes shows numerous properties as those mentioned below:
+Research has found that the consumption of raw mangoes may show the following properties:

 • It may act as an antioxidant.